aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/spreadsheetml2003saveoptions/_index.md

 ```

 Creates the options for saving Excel 2003 spreadml file.

+**Remarks**

 NOTE: This constructor is now obsolete.
 Instead, please use SpreadsheetML2003SaveOptions() constructor.
 This property will be removed 12 months later since January 2021.
 Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |